 Australia produces about 40,000 tonnes of farmer stock peanuts annually which represents only about 0.2% of the world's peanut production.
 More than 90% of Australia's peanuts are grown in the state of Queensland.
-The industry is based on the large-seeded Virginia varieties and medium seeded Runner varieties.
-Plantings are approximately 1/3 Virginia varieties to 2/3 Runner types.
-Some ultra early varieties with runner type kernel are also planted.

 The size of the domestic market for peanuts is about 40,000 tonnes annually.